Dorset: Physical geography

 Dorset covers an area of 2653 km2 and contains considerable variety in its underlying geology, which is partly responsible for the diversity of landscape.
 A large percentage (66%) of the county comprises either chalk, clay or mixed sand and gravels.
 The remainder is less straightforward and includes Portland and Purbeck stone, other limestones, calcareous clays and shales.
 Portland and Purbeck stone are of national importance as a building material and for restoring some of Britain's most famous landmarks.
 Almost every type of rock known from the Early Jurassic to the Eocene epochs can be found in the county.

 Dorset has a number of limestone ridges which are mostly covered in either arable fields or calcareous grassland supporting sheep.
 These limestone areas include a wide band of Cretaceous chalk which crosses the county as a range of hills from north-east to south-west, incorporating Cranborne Chase and the Dorset Downs, and a narrow band running from south-west to south-east, incorporating the Purbeck Hills.
 Between the chalk hills are large, wide vales and wide flood plains.
-These vales are dotted with small villages, farms and coppices, and include the Blackmore Vale (Stour valley) and Frome valley.
+These vales are dotted with small villages, farms and coppices, and include the Blackmore Vale (Stour valley) and the Frome valley.
 The Blackmore Vale is composed of older Jurassic deposits, largely clays interspersed with limestones, and has traditionally been a centre for dairy agriculture.
 South-east Dorset, including the lower Frome valley and around Poole and Bournemouth, comprises younger Eocene deposits, mainly sands and clays of poor agricultural quality.
 The soils created from these deposits support a heathland habitat which sustains all six native British reptile species.
-Most of the Dorset heathland has Site of Special Scientific Interest (SSSI) status with three areas designated as internationally important Ramsar sites.
+Most of the Dorset heathland has Site of Special Scientific Interest status, with three areas designated as internationally important Ramsar sites.
 In the far west of the county and along the coast there are frequent changes in rock strata, which appear in a less obviously sequential way compared to the landscapes of the chalk and the heath.
 In the west this results in a hilly landscape of diverse character that resembles that of neighbouring county Devon.
 Marshwood Vale, a valley of Lower Lias clay at the western tip of the county, lies to the south of the two highest points in Dorset: Lewesdon Hill at 279 m and Pilsdon Pen at 277 m.